eduvpn/documentation/FIREWALL.md

 TBD.

+# Reject Forwarding Traffic

+Sometimes you want to prevent VPN clients from reaching certain network, or allow them to reach only certain networks.
+For example in the "split tunnel" scenario.
+By default, the firewall will allow all traffic and just route traffic as long as the routing for it is configured.

+If you use split tunnel, it could make sense to only allow traffic for the ranges you also push to the client.
+As the client can always (manually) override the configuration and try to send all traffic over the VPN, this may need to be restricted.

+The default `FORWARD` rules used are:

+    -A FORWARD -i tun+ ! -o tun+ -j ACCEPT
+    -A FORWARD ! -i tun+ -o tun+ -j ACCEPT
+    -A FORWARD -j REJECT --reject-with icmp6-adm-prohibited

+If you want to only only traffic to `10.1.1.0/24` and `192.168.1.0/24` from your VPN clients, you can use the following:

+    -A FORWARD -i tun+ ! -o tun+ -d 10.1.1.0/24 -j ACCEPT -A FORWARD -i tun+ ! -o tun+ -d 192.168.1.0/24 -j ACCEPT -A FORWARD ! -i tun+ -o tun+ -j ACCEPT
+    -A FORWARD -j REJECT --reject-with icmp6-adm-prohibited

 # Reject IPv6 Client Traffic

 As the VPN server is "dual stack" throughout, it is not possible to "disable"